 Most states have some form of a tailgating law that requires drivers to maintain a "reasonable and prudent" distance behind a leading vehicle.
 Some states impose specific distance requirements, especially on heavy trucks.
-Technology is a driving force behind new electronic vehicle-to-vehicle systems currently being tested in some states.

 If there is not a specific distance requirement, though, is an electronically connected truck convoy maintaining a "reasonable and prudent" distance?
-That's a question that many states have skirted so far, passing specific legislation to test new truck platooning electronic systems.
+That's a question that many states have skirted so far, passing specific legislation to test or allow for new truck platooning electronic systems.

-Truck platooning offers an exciting new opportunity for the heavy-vehicle industry.
+Truck platooning offers an exciting new opportunity for the heavy vehicle industry.
 One of the primary benefits of reduced distance between trucks is reduced drag, leading to fuel efficiencies.
 Modern truck platooning also has the potential to offer significant safety benefits, reduced accidents, and improved communications.

 What exactly is truck platooning?
 There are a number of different definitions and technologies potentially available, but in short, truck platooning "uses radar and vehicle-vehicle communications to form and maintain a close-headway formation between at least two in-lane vehicles."
-The level of automation in the driving may vary (and may eventually be determined by regulators), but the idea of truck platooning is to have some sort of assisted driving so that the two connected trucks sync up to each other and automatically maintain a set, close distance between them.
-Truck platooning relies on sensors and vehicle-to-vehicle communications, known as V2V, between the connected trucks.
+The level of automation in the driving may vary (and may eventually be determined by regulators), but the idea of truck platooning is to have some sort of assisted driving so that the two connected trucks sync up to each other and automatically maintain a set, close, distance between them.
+Truck platooning relies on sensors and vehicle-to-vehicle communications between the connected trucks.
 For example, if the lead vehicle brakes, the follow vehicle's brakes may be automatically activated.

 Regulators have raised a number of important issues relating to truck platooning, including cybersecurity, data privacy, litigation, and performance testing and evaluation.
 Driver acceptance will be important in the adoption of truck platooning, as will details about how to "share" the fuel cost savings between the leader and follower vehicles.
-Ultimately, several states currently allow for the testing or permitting of truck platoons, although Missouri's governor vetoed a bill to allow for such testing there, citing potential safety concerns.
-For its part, the National Highway Traffic Safety Administration has initiated rulemaking that would create new standards governing vehicle-to-vehicle communications, explaining that it believes this technology "could move us from helping people survive crashes to helping them avoid crashes altogether - saving
+Ultimately, several states currently allow for truck platoons, with various levels of oversight, although Missouri's governor vetoed a bill to allow for such testing there, citing potential safety concerns.
+For its part, the National Highway Traffic Safety Administration has initiated rulemaking that would create new standards governing vehicle-to-vehicle communications, explaining that it believes V2V "could move us from helping people survive crashes to helping them avoid crashes altogether - saving lives, saving money and even saving fuel thanks to the widespread benefits it offers.